TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

-# Tests of Ability
+# Testing Abilities

 Whenever you take a risk to try to do something your gamemaster will call for a test of ability to determine what happens next.
-A **test of ability** (or **test** for short) is resolved by rolling [skill, legacy, and background dice](../character/backgrounds.md) to see if the roll meets or exceeds a specific number-- the difficulty of doing what you want to do.
+A **test** is resolved by rolling [skill, legacy, and background dice](../character/backgrounds.md) to see if the roll meets or exceeds a specific number-- the difficulty of doing what you want to do, set by the level of the test.

 ## What are tests?
-Most of the time in a game, your gamemaster will just tell you to make a test of a particular attribute, you'll roll the dice and tell them the result, and they'll let you know what happens.
+When you try to do something and there's drama involved with whether or not you can do what you try to do, your gamemaster will ask you to "test" the attribute that makes the most sense for the situation.

+When they do, you'll look at your [skills, legacies, and backgrounds](../character/backgrounds.md) and pick whichever feel appropriate to the situation.
+However, you can't pick more dice than your level plus the attribute you're testing.

+`Maximum dice on a test =  Your level + Attribute`

+Once you've gathered those dice, you roll them, add them together, and tell your gamemaster what the final result is.
+They will compare that number against the **difficulty** of the test,

-They might say you **failed**, **partially succeedd**, **fully succeeded**, or **critically succeeded** at the test.
-If you failed you didn't get what you want and you might be in trouble.
-If you partially succeeded you got what you wanted but only barely, probably at a price.
-If you fully succeeded you did exactly what you set out to do.
-If you critically succeeded not only did you do what you set out to do, you rocked it.
+They might say you fail, partially succeed, fully succeed, or critically succeed at the test.
+If you **fail** you didn't get what you want and you might be in trouble.
+If you **partially succeed** you get what you want, but with some complication.
+If you fully succeed you get exactly what you want.
+If you **critically succeed** not only do you get what you want, you get all that and more.

 ## Breaking Down Tests
 While you rarely need to fully write out a test with all of its possible outcomes, if you did it would look something like this: